The German Edge Cloud education series

 is a term used to describe a scenario where new software systems need to be developed and provided for certain tasks while older pre-existing software applications or systems need to be retained.
 This means any new software architecture will have to factor in these legacy systems and coexist with them.
 An example of a brownfield system would be a factory or production plant that is already built and has been in operation for some time.
 The “brown field” in question is a field that has already been built on.
 A brownfield approach within the context of Industry 4.0 would be the digital transformation of an existing production plant.

 (Container as a Service) lies between IaaS and PaaS.
 CaaS is a cloud service that gives customers a ready-made container environment that includes high availability, orchestration, integration into CI/CD pipelines and an image repository.
-Users can provide and manage applications via container-based abstraction using local data centres or the
+Users can provide and manage applications via container-based abstraction using local data centres or the cloud.
+CaaS is ideal for developers who produce containerised apps that need to be more secure and also scalable.

 Cloud automationRead more